default-writer/c-json-parser/docs/README.md

    `json_stringify()` converts a `json_value` tree back into a pretty-printed JSON string for storage or transmission.

 6. **Memory Management**
-   After usage, `json_free()` releases all allocated memory related to the JSON value tree.
+   The library employs a memory pool for `json_value` structures to minimize `malloc` calls.
+Dynamic arrays and objects are managed with `realloc`.
+After processing, `json_free()` recursively frees the entire JSON tree, returning `json_value` structures to the pool.

 ### Test Execution Workflow